 3. blanch greens in boiling salted water for two minutes and cool quickly in ice water.
 Drain well

-4. saute the onion till translucent, add garlic and peppers but don't blacken, add the broth for a minute to flavour.
+4. saute the onion till translucent, add garlic and peppers but don't blacken, add the broth for a minute to flavor.

-5. add the reserved escarole of for one minute just to combine remove from heat.
+5. add the reserved escarole for one minute just to combine remove from heat.

 6. combine salt and pepper, bread crumbs and cheese as a topping for greens in an oven-proof casserole or pan.

 7. bake till cheese melts in a hot oven.